-The Company completed some key transactions to strengthen the balance sheet during Q1 2022.
+The Company completed key financing transactions in 2022 with funds being used to advance the CREE District.
+The funds were used for exploration and evaluation activities including drilling and engineering, as well as for working capital.
 In December 2021 and January 2022, the Company completed private placements raising gross proceeds of \$6,322,240.
-Of the amount raised, \$4,665,000 was from flow-through shares financings where the proceeds will be used on qualifying exploration expenditures.
-In addition to the private placements, 4,571,580 warrants were exercised in Q1 2022 for proceeds of \$277,511.
-As of February 28, 2022, the Company had working capital of \$5,206,087 to be used on exploration activities in fiscal 2022 as well as for corporate expenditures.
-Subsequent to February 28, 2022, an additional 17,130,267 warrants were exercised for proceeds of \$1,119,118.
+Of the amount raised, \$4,665,000 was from flow-through shares financings where the proceeds were used on qualifying exploration expenditures.
+In addition to the private placements, 21,701,847 warrants were exercised in fiscal 2022 for proceeds of \$1,476,629.